-The re-tuned GT-R gets a power upgrade of 55 additional horses taking the total output to 600hp thanks to improved updates like the high-flow, large diameter turbos.
+The re-tuned GT-R gets a power upgrade of 55 additional horses taking the total output to 600hp thanks to improved updates like the high-flow, large-diameter turbos.
 The torque produced is also north of 480 pound-feet, which has risen by at least 35 lb-ft from the original.
-On the outside, a new aerodynamic package with a wider front carbon bumper and a carbon rear spoiler that sits on top of a tapered rear bumper creates an additional downforce 220 pounds at 186 miles per hour compared to the standard GT-R. Inside the GT-R Nismo, the cabin is fitted with carbon fiber Recaro bucket seats, Alcantara-wrapped steering wheel and hollow anti-roll bar which add to the torsional rigidity of the frame.
-Even the body-shell gets a stiffness upgrade in the form of additional adhesive bonding to augment the spot welds.
+On the outside, a new aerodynamic package with a wider front carbon bumper and a carbon rear spoiler that sits on top of a tapered rear bumper creates an additional downforce 220 pounds at 186 miles per hour compared to the standard GT-R. Inside the GT-R Nismo, the cabin is fitted with carbon fiber Recaro bucket seats, Alcantara-wrapped steering wheel, and a hollow anti-roll bar, which adds to the frame’s torsional rigidity.
+Even the body shell gets a stiffness upgrade in the form of additional adhesive bonding to augment the spot welds.

 The GT-R Nismo lapped the Nürburgring on the 30th September in a blistering time of 7:08, that’s 11 seconds shy of the record set by the Porsche 918 Spyder, and that’s absolutely incredible considering the Nismo cost’s a quarter of the price the Porsche hypercar.
 It’ll hit the markets by next year with a price-tag close to $200,000.